 Bay scallops (Argopecten irradians) live in shallow, nearshore waters along Florida’s Gulf coast, from Pensacola to the Florida Keys.
 These bivalves are usually found nestled in seagrass beds and are easily distinguished from other bottom-dwelling animals by their electric blue eyes.
 Bay scallops are capable of swimming by opening and closing their shells rapidly to generate thrust, which can make catching them more challenging.

-Open harvest season for bay scallops along Florida's Gulf coast runs July 1-September 24.
+In 2015, open harvest season for bay scallops along Florida's Gulf coast runs June 27 - September 24.

 How plentiful are bay scallops along Florida's Gulf coast?
 Help biologists answer this question by submitting your bay scallop catch data.

 Do you have questions about bay scallops?
 Read the bay scallop FAQ for answers.

 See how the FWC conducts bay scallop research in our new photo set.

 Bay scallop research publications

 This summary life history of the Bay scallop (Argopecten irradians)

 includes information about age and growth, distribution and